Being parents, we all want our kids to do well and achieve their goals.

 Todd Parr’s The Feelings Book speaks to young readers uniquely, providing insight into the world of children and exploring the range of emotions they experience.

-Discover the profound messages hidden in this delightful story.
+Learn important lessons from this fun story.
 It is a great way to learn about emotions and how to express them.

-Through vivid illustrations and modern humor, this beloved story highlights the importance of being open to talking about how we feel.
+Through vivid illustrations and modern humor, this beloved story highlights the importance of being open to talking about how you feel.

 4. Mindful Games For Kids: 50 Fun Activities to Stay Present, Improve Concentration, and Understand Emotions